oduortoni/genai/README.md

     $git clone https://github.com/oduortoni/genai.git
     $cd genai

-Navigate to https://aistudio.google.com/ to get an API key.
+Navigate to https://aistudio.google.com/ to generate an API key (ensure that you are signed into your google acount to be able to access this).
 Save your api key into a new file under the name ".env". inside it, save the api key as shown:

     GENAI_KAPI_KEY=<YOUR_API_KEY>